How to apply the vinyl decals to a cranial band

-Paige and her mom and dad recently stopped by so I could take pictures for a step-by-step guide on applying our high quality decals to baby helmets.
+Paige and her mom and dad recently stopped by so I could take pictures for a step-by-step guide on applying our high quality decals to baby helmets and cranial bands.
 We have instructions to how to remove the decals as well.

 Your vinyl decals will come with transfer tape already applied to the front of the letters.
 The transfer tape, which is sticky and transparent, allows you to lift the vinyl decal off of its backing and transfer it to your child’s band.

 Step 1 - separate the sheet of decals into each element.
 This will make applying them much easier.
-You can cut close to the decal on some sides, but leave a little space so you don't cut into the decals.
+You can cut close to the decal on some sides, but leave a smidgen of space so you don't cut into the decals.
 It helps to cut larger decals closely to minimize the excess transfer tape.
 The transfer tape does not flex as easily as the decal when bending around curvature.

 You should rub firmly enough that you feel some heat.
 A good band sanding should take about 5 minutes.
-A few customers have had issues with getting the Mod Podge to stick to the band without doing this.
+A few customers have had issues with getting the Mod Podge to stick to the band even with the rubbing alcohol bath.
 Since it is easy, why take the chance?